-One disadvantage of using this provider is its limit on simultaneous connections, which allows only three devices to run on ExpressVPN at the same time.
+One disadvantage of using this provider is its limit on simultaneous connections, which allows only five devices to run on ExpressVPN at the same time - by no means a disaster, but not as many as some allow.
 However, as the company explains on its website, this limitation can be bypassed with the use of VPN-enabled routers.

 Namely, if you install ExpressVPN on your router, it automatically covers all the devices connected to that router, no matter how many there are or when they are used.
 That said, it is important to consult the ExpressVPN support section and/or customer service in order to know which routers can be equipped with it and how.